 Section 6.2 Term of Board Service

-a.
-The President will serve a term of 2 years.
+- The President will serve a term of one year.

-b.
-The President–Elect shall serve a term of 2 years and assume the position of President at the end of the current President’s term.
+- The President–Elect shall serve a term of one year and assume the position of President at the end of the current President’s term.

 Section 6.3 Board of Director Meetings.
 The Board of Directors shall meet at least twice annually.
 Special meetings may be called at any time by the President, or by written request of a majority of the Board of Directors.
 A majority of the Board of Directors shall constitute a quorum for the transaction of business.
 Notice shall be given to all Directors in person, or by telephone, electronically (by e-mail or fax), or by mail, at least two days prior to any regular meeting.
 The notice of the Directors’ meeting shall include the purpose of the meeting.